tigefa4u/gitlabhq/doc/development/fe_guide/style_guide_scss.md

 ## Rules

+With the approval of [RFC #2](https://gitlab.com/gitlab-org/frontend/rfcs/issues/2) and [RFC #4](https://gitlab.com/gitlab-org/frontend/rfcs/issues/4), our SCSS architecture and approach has been updated.

+### Silent Classes and Component Classes

+Our SCSS approach is a mixture of utility and component classes, both driven by shared silent classes underneath.
+(See [RFC #4](https://gitlab.com/gitlab-org/frontend/rfcs/issues/4) for detailed examples.)

+Within CE, the rules are utility first as covered below.
+It is recommended to use silent classes if you need to add a new utility class, but if you aren't sure what to do, you can use a utility class that already exists in  `common.scss` or `utilities.scss`.

+How do you know something is a good candidate for a utility class?
+It's a single property, the collection of classes are a set of one-offs within a larger layout — particularly around spacing or color — or you want to apply the properties conditionally within a Vue component.

+On the other hand, if you have a set of compound properties that should _always_ be used together, especially if there are both HAML and Vue implementations of the component, it might be right for a component class.
+Consider whether it might even be right for a Gitlab UI component.

 ### Utility Classes

 As part of the effort for [cleaning up our CSS and moving our components into GitLab-UI](https://gitlab.com/groups/gitlab-org/-/epics/950)